giddyeffects/task_manager/readme.md

 ## About Task Manager

-The Task Manager system will enable efficient follow up to created and assigned tasks
+The Task Manager system (work in progress) will enable efficient follow up to created and assigned tasks

 ## Server Setup